amille90/osticket-prereqs/README.md

 <br />

-<h2>The next half of this project tutorial will now focus on the installing the osTicket installation files.</h2>
+<h2>The next half of this project tutorial will now focus on installing the osTicket installation files.</h2>

 </p>